-- based on which you can make good decisions that will reduce waste and improve yields
+- help you make good decisions that will reduce waste and improve yields

 2. Use the IoT as a Basis for Lean Manufacturing.

-Here is an automated IoT scenario for part replenishment with AX 2012 R3 taken from a webcast by MsDynamicsWorld that showcases how easy IoT can work with AX, and Raspberry Pi:
+Here is an automated IoT scenario for part replenishment with AX 2012 R3 taken from a webcast by MsDynamicsWorld that showcases how easily IoT can work with AX and Raspberry Pi:

-In the context of lean manufacturing a "workcell worker" will perform an assembly task at a designated workcell that needs a particular part to be replenished (A workcell is an arrangement of resources in a manufacturing environment to improve the quality, speed and cost of the process.
+In the context of lean manufacturing a "workcell worker" will perform an assembly task at a designated workcell that needs a particular part to be replenished (a workcell is an arrangement of resources in a manufacturing environment to improve the quality, speed, and cost of the process.
 Workcells are designed to improve operations by improving process flow and eliminating waste).
-In order for the part to be replenished, a water spider will supply the part to the workcell worker in a timely manner (A water spider is a person or even robot who is responsible for performing a wide range of tasks which allows workcell workers to perform tasks without distraction).
-The process will be controlled by Kanban in AX.
-Process and transfer Kanban jobs will be assigned to the workcell worker and the water spider respectively.
-In this scenario, IOT will automate Kanban replenishment, and the water spider will refill the emptied part location from the main storage location for the workcell worker.
-The Raspberry Pi computer and IoT sensor device powered by Windows 10 IoT Core will be used to automatically determine when the part location should be replenished and send signals for Kanban jobs assignments and updates to AX to track job progress (You can think of Raspberry Pi as a low-cost little computer with programmable I/O pins where you can attach physical devices and sensors allowing for the processing of the automated tasks).
+In order for the part to be replenished, a water spider will supply the part to the workcell worker in a timely manner (a water spider is a person or even a robot who is responsible for performing a wide range of tasks, which allows workcell workers to perform tasks without distraction).
+The process is controlled by Kanban in AX.
+Process and transfer Kanban jobs will be assigned to the workcell worker and the water spider, respectively.
+In this scenario, IoT will automate Kanban replenishment, and the water spider will refill the emptied part location from the main storage location for the workcell worker.
+The Raspberry Pi computer and IoT sensor device powered by Windows 10 IoT Core will be used to automatically determine when the part location should be replenished and send signals for Kanban jobs assignments and updates to AX to track job progress (you can think of Raspberry Pi as a low-cost little computer with programmable I/O pins in which you can attach physical devices and sensors allowing for the processing of the automated tasks).
 This automation allows the plant supervisor complete supervision of processes even out of the office with AX.

 3. Focus on Security.

-In the past we have found that, [IoT providers] can only do so much to help with IoT security.
+In the past, we have found that IoT providers can only do so much to help with IoT security.
 It's really up to the customer to know the applications of their IoT.
-The person who controls the device is the one [who] operationally has the ultimate security, saying the right permissions and locking things down appropriately.
-Instead of adopting a restrictive IP strategy of your own, you should partner with service providers that comply with local laws and regulations, have already implemented network security best practices and can ensure that suitable controls exist for every aspect of the service provided.
+The person who controls the device is the one who operationally has the ultimate security, giving the right permissions, and locking things down appropriately.
+Instead of adopting a restrictive IP strategy of your own, you should partner with service providers that comply with local laws and regulations, have already implemented network security best practices, and can ensure that suitable controls exist for every aspect of the service provided.